Bridge Theatre: Format

-The theatre seats 900 and is a flexible space to accommodate each production.
-For example, the opening production, Young Marx, featured a traditional proscenium arrangement, Julius Caesar (2018), A Midsummer Night's Dream (2019, 2025) and Guys and Dolls (2023-25) had the stalls seating removed with the audience standing around moving and raising platforms offering an in-the-round immersive experience in promenade and Nightfall (2018) was performed on a thrust stage.
-It was reported that the theatre cost £12 million to build.
+The theatre seats 900 but is a flexible space designed to adapt to accommodate each production with a maximum capacity of 1,100 in its promenade format.

+For example, the opening production, Young Marx, featured a traditional proscenium arrangement.
+The productions of Julius Caesar (2018), A Midsummer Night's Dream (2019, 2025) and Guys and Dolls (2023-25) had the stalls seating removed with the audience standing around moving and raising platforms offering an in-the-round immersive experience in promenade.
+Nightfall (2018) was performed on a thrust stage.